michaelsteven/appid-api/README.md

 # appid-api
 Stubbed out NodeJS REST API for interacting with the AppID Service.
 This is a work in progress.

+## Prerequisites
+1) An IBM Cloud account
+2) Provisioned instance of IBM Cloud AppID in your account
+3) AppID Cloud Directory enabled
+4) An "Application" defined in AppID with roles and scopes.

 ## Environment Variables
 For running locally you can create a .env file at the root of the project with these key/value pairs.